cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 We were able to implement edge split without any bug in the first try, so our exeperience for this part is very smooth.

-Below is some screenshot of some edge flip
+Below are some screenshots of `dae/teapot.dae` with some edge flips

 |Original: | After Flip: |
 |----------|-------------|